Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Analysis

-\black{\paragraph{Augmenting Descriptions into CLIPScore} We demonstrate the impact of augmenting CLIPScore with descriptions, extracted in \cref{subsec:extract_attr}.
-Specifically, we replace the source and target text embeddings with the average of their respective description embeddings.
-As shown in \cref{tab:exp_ablation_clips}, this straightforward augmentation often results in a decline in performance.
-Even incorporating our weighting strategy (\cref{eq:weight2}) that captures the relative importance of each attribute, the weighted average fails to yield significant improvements and even leads to degradation.
-In contrast, \texttt{AugCLIP} consistently outperforms all description-augmented versions of CLIPScore.
-This improvement is due to \texttt{AugCLIP}'s approach, which computes the minimum modification vector through projection onto the separating hyperplane, fundamentally different from CLIPScore's simple subtraction of source from target.}
+To support the rationale behind weighting, we design an experiment\footnote{Two attributes are compared in terms of relative importance in the same context.
+A total of 10 participants responded in 2AFC format on 40 editing scenarios from the DreamBooth dataset.} that measures \textbf{pearson correlation with human evaluation on attribute importance}, reported in \cref{tab:rebuttal3}.
+Compared to the naïve weighting strategy mimicking \clipdir{} by measuring cosine similarity between the attribute and the text direction $\Delta T$ (Eq.
+1), \texttt{AugCLIP} weighting (Eq.
+6) demonstrates impressive alignment with human evaluations.

-\paragraph{Weighting Strategy for Hyperplane} We demonstrate the effectiveness of our weighting strategy, described in \cref{eq:weight2}, by comparing human alignment score and ground truth test accuracy as shown in \cref{tab:exp_ablation_weighting}.
-Our weighting strategy enables \texttt{AugCLIP} to prioritize key features that are central to preservation and modification while estimating the representation of an ideally edited image, resulting in improvement in human alignment.
+\paragraph{Augmenting CLIP$_\text{dir}$ cannot provide reliable evaluation result.} We demonstrate the impact of augmenting CLIP$_\text{dir}$ with attributes, extracted in \cref{subsec:extract_attr}.
+Specifically, we replace the source and target text embeddings with the average of their respective attribute embeddings, $\mathcal D_S$ and $\mathcal D_T$.
+As shown in \cref{tab:exp_ablation_clips}, this straightforward augmentation does not guarantee performance gain. \texttt{AugCLIP} consistently outperforms all description-augmented versions of CLIP$_\text{dir}$.
+This improvement is due to \texttt{AugCLIP}'s approach, which derives the ideal representation by a minimum modification vector.
+This is fundamentally different from the naïve methodology of CLIP$_\text{dir}$, which relies on a simple subtraction of the source from the target.

-\paragraph{Choice of Linear Hyperplane} We compare latent discriminant analysis (LDA), linear SVM, and logistic regression to assess their effectiveness in finding the separating hyperplane.
-The seventh column of \cref{tab:exp_ablation_hyperplane} labeled `\textbf{*} Average misc.', indicates the percentage of source and target attributes that are wrongly classified in hyperplane fitting. linear SVM achieves the lowest misclassification rate across all benchmark datasets, successfully distinguishing between source and target attributes.
-Given that the source image and target text may share visual similarities, the extracted source and target descriptions cannot always be perfectly separable by a linear hyperplane. (\emph{e.g.}, when editing an orange to a tangerine, both the source and edited images share a round shape.)
-In such cases, these attributes are closely positioned in the embedding space and do not require complete separation.
-SVM's ability to manage overlapping factors more flexibly allows it to find a more accurate hyperplane, leading to superior performance.
+\paragraph{Weighting Strategy for Hyperplane} We demonstrate the effectiveness of our weighting strategy, described in \cref{eq:weight} in \cref{tab:exp_ablation_weighting}.
+Our weighting strategy enables \texttt{AugCLIP} to prioritize key features central to preservation and modification while estimating the representation of an ideally edited image, resulting in improvement in human alignment (\score{}) and balancing preservation and modification (\acc{}).